-Associate Professor / Social Innovation Design / Department of Design Strategy / Faculty of Design
+Associate Professor / Department of Human Life Design and Science / Faculty of Design

 differential(SD) method can obtain users’ Kansei from different aspects through the semantics of different words.
 As for facade,